Wadu436/parcel-transformer-manifest-version/README.md

 # parcel-transformer-manifest-version

-Keeps the WebExtension manifest.json version and the package.json version in sync.
+Sets the WebExtension `manifest.json` version at build time to the version in `package.json`

 ## Installation